-In case of connector actions that have the Datetime field, you can use the Date and Time Picker to choose the date as shown in the following image:
+In case of connector actions that have the Datetime field whose sub type is set as Date, you can use the Date picker to choose the date (such fields do not have the time picker.
+For Datetime field whose sub type is set as Date/Time, you can use the Date and Time picker to choose the date and time as shown in the following image:

 You can also add custom expressions in the jinja format in the Datetime field.
-Click the cicon to enter Jinja for this field.
+Click the licon to enter Jinja for this field.
 Click the cicon to toggle back to the original Datetime field.